Registration for the upcoming sessions is now closed. Please join the waitlist to be notified about registration details for future sessions.

 Barbara Obena, MPH

-Senior Equity, Inclusion, and Diversity Consultant at Kaiser Permanente
+Senior Equity, Inclusion, and Diversity Consultant, Kaiser Permanente

 Population Health Clinical Instructor, University of Washington